CESNET/eInfra-docs/docs.it4i/environment-and-modules.md

 ### Application Modules

-!!! note

-    Due to a different architecture, the Data Analytics compute node on Karolina has a different module tree.
-This issue is expected to be resolved by 15.
-October 2021.

 In order to configure your shell for running particular application on clusters, we use a Module package interface.

 Application modules on clusters are built using [EasyBuild][1].
 The modules are divided into the following structure: